Loy Krathong: Overview

 A krathong is traditionally a small floating container fashioned of leaves which is made to hold a small portion of goods like a traditional Thai dish (such as hor mok) or dessert.
 The traditional krathong used for floating at the festival are made from a slice of a banana tree trunk or a spider lily plant.
 Modern krathongs are more often made of bread or Styrofoam.
 A bread krathong will disintegrate after a few days and can be eaten by fish.
 Banana stalk krathongs are also biodegradable, but Styrofoam krathongs are increasingly banned, as they pollute rivers and oceans.
 A krathong is decorated with elaborately folded banana leaves, three incense sticks, and a candle.
 A small coin is sometimes included as an offering to the river spirits.
 On the night of the full moon, Thais launch their krathong on a river, canal, or a pond, making a wish as they do so.
 The floats are thought to have been introduced to Chiang Mai in 1947 and have since been incorporated into Thai culture.
 Government offices, corporations, and other organizations launch large decorated krathongs.
 There are competitions for the best of these large krathongs.
 Beauty contests often accompany the festivities and fireworks also have become common.

-The practice of Loy Krathong in Thailand which roots Hindu in origin, derived from the Hindu festival of Diwali, the festival of lights celebrated in India as Hindus were known to celebrate the Diwali festival to worship the divine trinity and those Hindus who were converted to Buddhism had created a rite similar to the Diwali.
-Hinduism has existed in Suvarnabhumi in a syncretistic relationship with Theravada Buddhism at least since 5th century B.C.
+The practice of Loy Krathong in Thailand has roots in Hinduism, derived from the Hindu festival of Diwali, the festival of lights celebrated in India.
+Hindus were known to celebrate the Diwali festival to worship the divine trinity and those Hindus who were converted to Buddhism had created a rite similar to the Diwali.
+Hinduism has existed in the area of present-day Thailand since the Indianized "pre-Thai era" of the Mon Dvaravati Kingdom and the Khmer Empire.
+Thai historian Pasuk Phongpaichit and author Chris Baker write that the Nang Nopphamat manuscript was likely authored during the reign of King Rama III to provide a "pure Thai" pedigree for court rituals that were known to be of Khmer-Brahminical origin, effectively "naturalizing" the foreign heritage into a national identity.

-Thailand, and other Southeast Asian countries.